-At the conclusion of the fraud review, the findings will be reported to the Property Manager and/or Area Manager.
+At the conclusion of the fraud review, the Fraud Analyst will report the findings to the LACDA Director, Assistant Executive Director, Assistant Director or designee, Property Manager or Area Manager.
 It will then be determined whether a violation has occurred, a violation has not occurred, or if the facts are inconclusive.
-In any event, the LACDA staff and/or Fraud Analyst will document the resident file of his/her fraud investigation by providing a memorandum including proposed course of action (i.e., enter into a repayment agreement, counseling, or seek termination of housing assistance).
+In any event, the Fraud Analyst will document the file of his/her fraud investigation by providing a Fraud Findings memorandum including proposed course of action.